Not a washout Sunday, but scattered rain chances return

 Can’t shake the triple digit temperatures

-After a pleasant start to Labor Day Weekend Saturday morning, the heat cranks back up for the afternoon.
-Expect lots of sunshine today and we’ll have that dry weather continue too.
-If you’re heading out to McLane Stadium to watch the Baylor Bears this evening, it’s going to be toasty.
-Highs today are like what we saw the past few days and range from the upper 90s to low 100s across Central Texas..
-Yes it’s still hot, but again it’s A LOT better than the excessive and dangerous heat we saw throughout the month of August.
-We keep generally quiet weather for the rest of the holiday weekend.
-We’ll see another round of scattered showers and possibly a few storms on Sunday.
-An upper level low has been centered over Louisiana and will begin to push further west and park itself on top of Texas.
+We’ll see another round of scattered showers and possibly a few storms today.
+An upper level low centered over Louisiana began pushing further west Saturday and park itself on top of North and Central Texas.
 This system will be what brings us some much needed rain chances.
 Not everyone will see rain unfortunately as coverage is only around 30% - So count yourself lucky if you see some.
 Gusty winds, lightning, heavy rain, and maybe some small hail look possible in stronger storms.
-Outside of rain chances Sunday - Look for a mix of sun and clouds with morning lows in the low to mid 70s and afternoon highs in the upper 90s to low 100s.
-Humidity levels will begin to rise too on Sunday, so we may start to see Heat Index Values rise to around 103° for the afternoon.
+Outside of rain chances Sunday - Look for a mix of sun and clouds with morning lows in the mid 70s and afternoon highs in the upper 90s to low 100s.
+Humidity levels will begin to rise too today, so we may start to see Heat Index Values rise up to 105° for the afternoon.
 If you have any plans to be outdoors - Make sure you’re paying attention to the radar in case some rain heads your way.

 For Labor Day on Monday - Look for more of the same quiet but hot weather conditions for Central Texas.
 Monday is looking like a great day to spend some time outdoors and do some fun summer-time activities.
 Make sure you are staying hydrated and being careful as fire danger remains very high due to the current drought across Central Texas.
 Labor Day starts out in the mid 70s with highs back around the century mark.
 Lots of sunshine is expected Monday along with some gusty south winds.
 The main highlight for Central Texas heading into the first full week of September is the continuation of dry weather and triple digit heat.
 We may see a few sea breeze style late day spotty showers across our eastern areas Labor Day Monday through mid-week, but the better chance for rain stays to our east.
 Coverage of rain for Central Texas looks to stay only at 10% - So don’t get your hopes up for rain this upcoming work week.
 We look to keep a mixed bag of highs in the upper 90s to low 100s Monday through Wednesday.
 Unfortunately, we’re expecting humidity levels to rise and we’ll start to feel the return of that sticky heat and possibly make it hot enough that Heat Advisories return to Central Texas.
 There are also signs that we may begin to see our temperatures crank back up and range between 100° to 105° starting Thursday into next weekend.
 There are no major signs for a taste of fall anytime soon in Central Texas.
 Until we get rain - Practice caution while outdoors due to the extreme fire danger.